How to Detect App Player Emulators & Modding Platforms in Android Apps Using AI

 }

-Using Appdome, there are no development or coding prerequisites to build secured Android Apps by using Block App Players.
+Using Appdome, there are no development or coding prerequisites to build secured Android Apps by using Detect App Players.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 After successfully securing your app by using Appdome, there are several available options to complete your project, depending on your app lifecycle or workflow.
 These include: